smulhall1337/Cindys-Site/README.md

 # Cindys-Site
 Personal Website for a friend

+# Usage

+	$ make run